tpendragon/example-rails-form-thing/README.md

   * Allows for simple, base renderer that just works, but allows for context-specific rendering, such as making a field read-only for certain roles, or invisible to guest users, or editable only on the "new" view, etc.
-* Make attribute-only structures work (with no sections, a fieldset for "nil" still exists)
 * Allow attribute renderer's label tag to be customized (currently hard-coded to h2)
 * Use simple form's wrapper rules if possible so type attribute (with subtypes) wraps the type/value combo as if it's a single in-line field.